Molajo/Fieldhandler/README.md

 ```

-**Format**
+#### Format
-For this constraint, the `format` method is not implemented and simply returns the value unchanged.
+For this constraint, the `format` method is not implemented.
+The value sent in is not evaluated or changed.

 ### Punctuation Constraint

 Each character must be a punctuation character.
 To allow the 'space character', use the `allow_space_character` $option.

-**Validate**
+#### Validate

-Verifies value against constraint and provides messages with false test.
+Verifies value against constraint, returning a TRUE or FALSE result and error messages

 ```php
 $options = array();